AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 ```

 We have not yet really implemented `start` and `stop` methods needed by our agent.
-We wanted to have method `update` called every time an `"Update"` message was received,
+We wanted to have method `update` called every time an `"Update"` message is received,
-but we have not yet send such message to our agent.
+but we have not yet sent such message to our agent.
 We also want to write after every
 interval of seconds.
-To do so we can use `ActorSystem`'s scheduler to schedule repeated
+To do so we can use the scheduler of `ActorSystem` to schedule repeated
-sending of message on every interval.
+sending of a message on every interval.
 We want to be able to stop agent from receiving
 `"Update"` messages.
 This can be done with return value of `schedule` message, so we store it
 to `intervalJob`.

-If something throws an exception during `start` method we want to still answer to sender
+If something throws an exception during `start` method we still want to answer to the sender
 of command.
 If we do not answer, the sender will have to wait until the asyncronous call
 timeouts.

 In Akka every Actor have a supervisor, usually parent Actor or ActorSystem, that
 has SupervisorStrategy for handling exceptions thrown by their childs.
 Options for handling
-exceptions are limited, so agent should handle all exception by itself and only throw exception
+exceptions are limited, so agent should handle all exception by itself and only throw an exception
 when nothing can be done and agent should be terminated.

 ```Java